Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Our Approach

 As customary for unlabeled data, and for the purpose of evaluation only, the set of cluster labels is matched to the set of unseen labels $C_{unseen}$ using the best permutation.
-Note that the \textit{unseen classes accuracy} score above employs a similar procedure.
+Note that the \textit{unseen classes accuracy} score in (\ref{eq:acc_unseen}) below involves a similar procedure.
 As a result, the set of test points is now classified to all the labels in $C$.

-\paragraph{Open-world SSL} methods are designed to process the labeled and unlabeled training sets and output a partition of the unlabeled set.
+\textbf{Open-world SSL} These methods are designed to process the labeled and unlabeled training sets and output a partition of the unlabeled set.
 This partition is matched to $C_{unseen}$ as described above.
-Finally, in order to generate a classifier for future unseen points, we follow the procedure suggested by \citet{rizve2022openldn}: use the labeled training set as is and the unlabeled set with its inferred labels to train another classifier, whose domain of output labels is $C$.
+Finally, in order to generate a classifier for future unseen points, we follow the procedure suggested by \citet{rizve2022openldn}: use the labeled training set as is and the unlabeled set with its inferred labels to train another SSL classifier, whose domain of output labels is $C$.
+Note that the outcome of the two-stage model is unique up to permutation of the unseen labels $C_{unseen}$.